 - A bully is the kind of guy or gal who is determined to get their way come hell-or-high-water.
 They’re the ones who get angry, bluster, get in your face, raise their voices, and so on.
 These people bluster their way through church meetings bent on either maintaining the status quo or changing things to suit their preferences.
 Left to their own devices, this kind of person could be the next YouTube video star as s/he punches out the board chair.

 - A terrorist is the kind of gal or guy who makes threats in order to get their own way.
 They’re the ones who threaten “If you don’t _______, then I’ll _______.”
 You can fill in the blanks in a myriad of ways, but here’s a couple of examples.
-“If you don’t remove the LCD Projector from the sanctuary my family and I will never come back.” or “If you don’t get rid of the drumset I’m going to withhold my tithe.”
-Sometimes these threats are more serious and include bodily harm or destruction of property.
+“If you don’t remove the Projector from the sanctuary my family and I will never come back.” or “If you don’t get rid of the drumset I’m going to withhold my tithe.”
+I’ve been in churches where these threats are more serious and include bodily harm or destruction of property.

 Have you ever noticed that churches are the most tolerant organizations in the world?
 Sure, they may get uptight with a church or a group of people who are more liberal or conservative than they, but when it comes to putting up with bullies and terrorists, well, they not only tolerate them, they make excuses for them.
-“You know, he really has a good heart” and “Well, you know she doesn’t mean anything by it … that’s just Sue.”
+“You know, he really has a good heart, Bob doesn’t mean anything by that” and “Well, you know she doesn’t mean anything by it … that’s just Sue.”
 No other organization on earth, volunteer or professional, would put up with behavior like that.
 They’d be shown the door in no time flat.